Home Energy Assistance Program (HEAP)

 These benefits are available in addition to regular HEAP benefits.

 Eligible persons must have heating and/or electric bill in the applicant's name and reside in the dwelling for which assistance is requested.

-Apply online - Documents can be scanned and submitted electronically
+- Apply online for regular HEAP - Documents can be scanned and submitted electronically

-Call 716-753-4385 and request that an application be mailed to you.
+- Call 716-753-4385 for regular or emergency HEAP and request that an application be mailed to you.
 Completed paper applications may be submitted by mail to:

 Chautauqua County Department of Health and Human Services

 In person at our Jamestown and Dunkirk locations.
 Contact information is provided on the upper right.

 There is no need to come into the office.
 All regular and emergency HEAP interviews may be conducted by phone.
 Additional information regarding the HEAP program, including where and how to apply, can be obtained by calling the Mayville HEAP Office at 716-753-4385.
 If you are currently receiving Temporary Assistance and/or SNAP benefits, you may contact your assigned worker with questions about HEAP.

 **You cannot apply online for emergency HEAP you must contact your Temporary Assistance, SNAP or HEAP worker.